 A person who kills a bear shall submit a first premolar tooth to the WVDNR by Jan.
 31 of the year following the kill.
-The tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill and the game tag number, and either mailed or delivered to a WVDNR district office or the WVDNR Elkins Operation Center.
+The tooth should be secured to a card along with a label with the name and address of the hunter, date of kill, weapon used, whether dogs were used to kill the bear, county of kill and the 13-digit game check confirmation number, and either mailed or delivered to a WVDNR district office or the WVDNR Elkins Operation Center.